mendix/CheckboxSetSelector/README.md

   - Sort order: The order the list should be sorted in.
   - XPath Constraint: An XPath constraint on the possible objects that are shown.
 Do note that a reference set can contain objects not shown because of this constraint if set elsewhere.
   - Limit: A limit to the number of objects shown to prevent the widget from becoming too large.
 Leave on 0 for unlimited.

+### Checkbox Set Selector (Microflow)

+This widget is similar to the normal Checkbox Set Selector, but it uses a microflow to retrieve the events.

+- Data source
+	- Data source microflow: The microflow that received the Dataview object and should return a list of objects that match with the entity selected for the 'Association'.